vehutech/100DaysOfPython/Day_1/GettingStarted.md

 But there’s **one more crucial ingredient**:
 5. **Python Interpreter**

-Now, let’s break these down using a simple kitchen analogy.
+Now, let’s break these down

 ---